Ramon96/Project-tech-team8/README.md

 * Lots of coffee ☕

 # Documentation
 The app is build on a Express server.
-We use mongoose to connect to a MongoDB database.
+We use Mongoose to connect to a MongoDB database.
 Database settings are stored the dotenv file.

-Your dotenv should look something like this
+Your dotenv should look something like this:
 ```
 DB_HOST = yourhost
 DB_PORT = yourport